 This course has been developed for professionals working in the offshore wind industry, or for those who are soon to start a career in this sector.
 It is designed for participants with an engineering background, either by a BSc diploma, higher education, or by 5 years of relevant work experience in similar industries.
 It is valuable for engineers who would like to understand the corrosion processes offshore and who are looking for ways to prevent or mitigate the effects.
 Furthermore, it is effective for generalists who work closely together with engineers who are active in the corrosion sector, to strengthen the understanding of their work.

-- Understanding the type of offshore wind structures vulnerable to corrosion
+Understanding the type of offshore wind structures vulnerable to corrosion

-- Comprehending the chemical and material processes of corrosion
+Comprehending the chemical and material processes of corrosion

-- Identifying various corrosion environments and understanding how these influence the corrosion
+Identifying various corrosion environments and understanding how these influence the corrosion

-- Understanding how biological corrosion effects steel structures
+Understanding how biological corrosion effects steel structures

-- Understanding how chloride corrosion effects steel structures
+Understanding how chloride corrosion effects steel structures

-- Understanding how cathodic protection can be applied to prevent corrosion
+Understanding how cathodic protection can be applied to prevent corrosion

-- Identifying the strengths of coatings in preventing corrosion
+Identifying the strengths of coatings in preventing corrosion

-- Gaining insights from real-world offshore wind corrosion cases
+Gaining insights from real-world offshore wind corrosion cases

 In the morning, the offshore wind structures prone to corrosion are discussed, such as the foundation and the wind turbine.
 The driving principles underlying corrosion are discussed next, which are evaluated for different environments.
 For this, both chloride and micro-biological corrosion mechanisms are discussed by guest speakers from Smart AIS and Deltares.
 The morning continues with a lecture on different protection mechanisms and their working principles.

-After the lunch, the working principles of protection mechanisms are demonstrated in the lab by protecting metal using sacrificial anodes.
+In the afternoon, the working principles of protection mechanisms are demonstrated in the lab by protecting metal using sacrificial anodes.
 This is followed by a lecture on and demonstration of cathodic protection mechanisms.
 The knowledge of these principles is then used in a lecture on the state-of-the-art Impressed Current Cathodic Protection (ICCP).
 The last lecture of the day will be on coating protections by Bjond Innovation and the day will finish with an exam and drinks.